Soybeans Fertility & Soil

 Yield, Nutrient Partitioning & Crop Impact

-Soybean grain yields in this study ranged between 929 and 3,534 kg/ha (figure 1), and straw yields were between 3,799 and 6,955 kg/ha (figure 2).
-While lentil grain yields were slightly lower on average, soybean yields overall were similar to those of pea and lentil, and within range of the provincial average.
+Soybean grain yields in this study ranged between 929 and 3,534 kg/ha (Figure 1), and straw yields were between 3,799 and 6,955 kg/ha (Figure 2).
+While lentil grain yields were slightly lower on average, soybean yields overall were similar to those of pea and lentil, and within the range of the provincial average.

 Fig. 1: Grain yield of pea, lentil, and soybean grown at four sites in Saskatchewan in 2014 and 2015.